Implementation Plans & Progress Reports

 Implementation Plans & Reports

 Each unit should develop an implementation plan that meets the unique needs of their student, faculty and staff community.
-Units must decide priorities for themselves, within the context or guidance of Mines Strategic Plan for DI&A. You can also check the list of DI&A Council members to find out if anyone from your unit has served on the council; they could be an integral part of your DI&A implementation planning team!
+Units have decided their own priorities that fall under the purview of the Strategic Plan for DI&A. View a list of DI&A Council members to find out who in your unit serves on the Council and ask how you can become involved in your unit’s efforts.

-- May 31: Draft unit report due to DI&A (email firstname.lastname@example.org)
+- May 31*: Draft Implementation Plan progress reports due to Mines DI&A (email firstname.lastname@example.org)

 - 0. Review Mines Strategic Plan for DI&A and form a working group with representatives from all members of unit.
 Ensure diversity of the group; clearly establish expectations for roles and communication.